 The Company's independent registered public accounting firm is responsible for performing an independent audit of the Company's financial statements in accordance with the Standards of the Public Company Accounting Oversight Board (United States) and to issue a report thereon.
 The Audit Committee reviews with management the financial statements and management's assessment of internal controls over financial reporting and the Company's risk exposures; reviews with the independent registered accounting firm their independent report on the condition of the company's financial statements; and reviews the activities of the independent registered public accounting firm.
-The Audit Committee selects our independent registered public accounting firm and members of the Company's internal controls and accounting policies.
+The Audit Committee selects our independent registered public accounting firm each year.
+The Audit Committee also considers the adequacy of the Company's internal controls and accounting policies.
 The Audit Committee performs an annual self-assessment of its performance.
 The chairman and members of the Audit Committee are all independent Directors of the Board of Directors within the meaning of Section 303A of the New York Stock Exchange Listed Company Manual.